Connect with others who understand.

 What Is Hair Loss With Lymphoma Like?

-Hair loss usually occurs fairly quickly after starting treatment.
+Hair loss often occurs fairly quickly after starting treatment.
 As one member wrote, “I lost my hair three weeks after the first chemo treatment.”
 They added, “Losing my hair was the hardest part.
 I went from medium length to short before starting chemo.”

 Many people find it difficult to deal with hair loss with lymphoma.
-One member shared, “Now that treatment is over and I am trying to get back to a normal life, I am really struggling to accept my new look (I have absolutely no hair/eyelashes/eyebrows right now, and no patience for waiting for them to grow back).”
-Another member found losing their hair to be a very emotional experience: “All my hair is falling out.
-I feel sick.
-It just keeps coming out.
-It waited until the day after my second chemo, and now it just keeps falling out.
-I don’t know how to deal with this.
-All I want to do is cry.”
+Another member shared, “Now that treatment is over and I am trying to get back to a normal life, I am really struggling to accept my new look (I have absolutely no hair/eyelashes/eyebrows right now, and no patience for waiting for them to grow back).”

 What Causes Hair Loss in Lymphoma?